This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing application.

 10 Can I print 3D models for wet lab training?

 Yes.
-Note however that not all printing materials are suitable for drilling (e.g. low melting temperature, fumes).
+Note however that not all printing materials are suitable for drilling and milling (e.g. low melting temperature, fumes).

 11 Can I use clinical data to create training models?